 - Cumin: Don't skip it; it adds a deliciously distinctive flavor to the chicken.

-How to Make Chicken Doner Kebab
+How to Make Homemade Chicken Doner Kebab

 - Start by soaking skewers in water.
 Set this aside for 30 minutes while you prepare the marinade.